 PyTorch vs TensorFlow: Data Parallelism

 TensorFlow offers parallelism as well.
-But here, it requires more manual implementations that make it complex both in a learner’s perspective and in a production environment.
+But here, it requires more manual implementations that makes it complex both from a learner’s perspective and in a production environment.

 PyTorch vs TensorFlow: Prototyping and Production

 When it comes to building production models and having the ability to easily scale, TensorFlow has a slight advantage.
 However, on the other side of the same coin is the feature to be easier to learn and implement.